AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-03.md

 - With prompt templates
 - And external knowledge via RAG

-This is exactly what advanced AI agent systems are starting to do—and it’s where we’re heading next.
+This is exactly what advanced AI agent systems are starting to do - and it’s where we’re heading next.

 ## Recap: Boosting LLMs Is All About Context and Control